jonton11/Fundsy/OAuth, Debugging, and NoSQL.md

 Assumptions: Our Application has the `has_secure_password` feature and you have Twitter credentials (if not you must sign up for a Twitter account).
 <hr>
-ASIDE: Twitter Credentials
+### Twitter Credentials

 - Visit https://apps.twitter.com
 - Click `Create New App`
 - Give your app a name and description
 - Website will be `http://127.0.0.1:3000/` and the callback URL will be `http://127.0.0.1:3000/callbacks/twitter`
   - Note that the domain we use our IP address as a workaround as Twitter does not allow `localhost`
-- Head to permissions and take a note of what permissions are allowed by Twitter
+- Head to permissions and take a note of what permissions are allowed by Twitter.
+Check the second radio button (Read and Write)

 We'll rename our `secrets.yml` to `secrets.yml.example` and add `/config/secrets.yml` to our `.gitignore` file
 ```ruby